-The overall credit quality of our loan portfolio remains strong at March 31, 2022.
-We believe credit quality deterioration in the future is possible due to market factors impacting our customers, including an increasing and ongoing volatile agricultural commodity price environment, supply chain disruptions, labor shortages, inflation, higher interest rates, weather related events, trade uncertainty and global economic uncertainty.
-While the recent Russia/Ukraine conflict has created further agricultural commodity price volatility in the marketplace and has had immediate implications for grain and farm supply cooperatives, we have not experienced any significant unfavorable credit quality impacts in this sector at this time.
+The overall credit quality of our loan portfolio remains strong at September 30, 2022.
+We believe credit quality deterioration in the future is possible due to market factors impacting our customers, including an ongoing volatile agricultural commodity price environment, supply chain disruptions, labor shortages, inflation, higher interest rates, weather related events, trade uncertainty and global economic uncertainty.
+While the Russia/Ukraine war has created agricultural commodity price volatility in the marketplace and has had implications for grain and farm supply cooperatives, we have not experienced any significant unfavorable credit quality impacts in this sector at this time.
 In addition, concentrations within our loan portfolio can cause the level of our loan quality, nonaccrual loans, charge-offs and provisions for loan losses or loan loss reversals to vary significantly from period to period.